Understanding Emotional Support

 - Offering Reassurance (When Appropriate): Providing words of comfort and hope, letting someone know they are not alone and that things can get better.
 This should be done gently and without minimising their concerns.

-- Practical Help (If Needed and Offered): Sometimes, emotional support can also involve offering practical assistance, like helping with daily tasks, if it eases their burden.
-However, the primary focus remains on emotional connection and interaction.
+- Practical Help (If Needed and Offered): Sometimes, emotional support can also involve offering practical assistance like helping with daily tasks, if it eases their burden.
+However, the primary focus remains emotional connection and interaction.

 Are you struggling right now?